Don’t get caught up in the lies told about equity release and miss out on golden opportunities!

 This is not true!

 With a lifetime mortgage, you will retain 100% ownership of your property.
-While, with a home reversion scheme, you only need to sell off parts of your property, still retaining part-ownership.
+With a home reversion scheme, you only need to sell off parts of your property, still retaining part-ownership.

 Myth 2: To Qualify for an Equity Release Mortgage, I Must Own My Property Outright